By using this site, you agree to the Privacy Policy and Terms of Use.

 • How much creatine was used in the safety studies?

-A comprehensive safety analysis of creatine supplementation involving over 26,000 participants has definitively debunked the persistent myth that creatine damages kidneys.
+A comprehensive safety analysis of creatine supplementation involving over 26,000 participants has definitively debunked the persistent myth that creatine damages kidneys, according to Kreider et al. (Journal of the International Society of Sports Nutrition, 2025).
 The concern stems from a misinterpretation of routine blood tests that show elevated creatinine levels during creatine use.

 26,000